-Lastly, since it is a single span that is consider to collapse at a time (and not the overall structure), the number of hinges required is $h \le r + 1$ and so the collapse of a continuous beam is always a partial or complete collapse.
+Lastly, since it is a single span that is considered to collapse at a time (and not the overall structure), the number of hinges required is $h \le r+1$.
+Thus the collapse of a continuous beam is always a partial or complete collapse.